 The effectiveness of governance arrangements is measured in several ways.
 One key report is the Chief Internal Auditor's Annual Report which provides an independent opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework and the extent that the Council can rely on it.
-The Annual Internal Audit Report will be presented to the Corporate Governance Committee in June 2019, which will summarise the key findings of the audit work undertaken in 2018/19, including any areas of significant weaknesses in the internal control environment.
+The Internal Audit Annual Report was presented to Corporate Governance & Audit Committee in July 2020.
+The Internal Audit Annual Report summarised the key findings of the audit work undertaken in 2019/20, commented on the impact of Covid-19 on internal audit assurance work and reported any areas of significant weaknesses in the internal control environment.

-It is of the opinion of the Chief Internal Auditor, taking into account all available evidence, that medium assurance may be awarded over the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2018/19.
+While the coronavirus pandemic affected Internal Audit's ability to conclude its assurance work at the end of the year, sufficient work was undertaken during the year to enable the Chief Internal Audit to form an opinion.
+Taking into account all available evidence, medium assurance has been awarded over the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2019/20.
 This is the same as last year.
-Improvements in the following areas were highlighted however:
+Internal Audit assurance work highlighted improvements were required in the following areas: